UofI-CDACS/scarecro-system/docs/example.md

 - it will be handled by a handler with the same name as the message (substituted here - for more information on keyword substitution and inheritance, [check out this documentation page](configuration_inheritance_and_keyword_substitution.md))
 - the handler function that will be used to process the message is named "process"
 - the carrier will try to receive this message every 300 seconds, or 5 minutes
-- the carrier will use the given uuid to try and find this particular type of message
+- the carrier will use the given uuid (which you find in kkm_k6p documentation) to try and find this particular type of message
 - the carrier will not expect to have a persistent connection with the device

 **bmp280_in.json**